 In Conroe, about 40 miles north of Houston, Joe Roughneck rests on a monument in Candy Cane Park at the Heritage Museum of Montgomery County.
 He commemorates the discovery of a 19,000-acre field by George Strake in 1931 – “and others who envisioned an empire, dared to seek it, and discovered the Conroe oilfield.”

 The monument recognizes the completion of Strake’s Conroe oil field discovery well in June of 1932.
 The “Conroe Courier” headlines proclaimed, “Strake Well Comes In.
 Good for 10,000 Barrels Per Day.”

-The Conroe oil field will lead to major technology developments after Strake finds the oil sands to be gas-charged, shallow – and dangerously unstable.
+The Conroe oilfield led to major technology developments after Strake found the oil sands to be natural gas-charged, shallow – and dangerously unstable.
 By 1993, the 17.000-acre Conroe oilfield will have produced more than 717 million barrels of oil.
 Read the historical society article Technology and the Conroe Crater.